 |As stated the club is privately owned and we have large changing rooms, two roomed lounge with bar, run by members, and a recently renewed kitchen.
 Most catering is sandwiches or hot pasties, there is no call for cooking of food on premises.|

-20 Ladies but are always welcoming new members.
-We have a club night once a
+Men and 20 Ladies but are always welcoming new members.
+We have a club

-month, as this time is a good occasion to introduce and invite prospective new
+night once a month, as this time is a good occasion to introduce and

 Membership fees this year are £120 for playing or £8 as non-playing members.
 New playing members will pay only £80 for their first year.

-during the season and during the closed winter period to bring members together
+occasions during the season and during the closed winter period to

-welcomed and we have an excellent viewing area where spectators can observe the
+warmly welcomed and we have an excellent viewing area where spectators

 We do have some members who have attended coaching courses and if a member has not played before they are encouraged to have a few lessons before playing in games, it is surprising how much damage can be caused unintentionally by an untutored player.